Last Updated on December 16, 2021

 Finally, I’m addressing one of my own favorite foods – curry – because it gets asked about it a lot!
 Pregnancy cravings for curry are quite common because it’s creamy, comforting and (depending on your taste) very spicy.

-You can safely eat curry when you’re pregnant – the spice level is really a matter of preference and how prone you are to indigestion or heartburn, particularly in late pregnancy.
+You can safely eat curry when you’re pregnant – the spice level is really a matter of preference and how prone you are to digestive issues or heartburn, particularly in late pregnancy.
 This applies to Indian, Thai or any other type of curry.

 If the curry is made fresh and served piping hot (or reheated properly until it is), most curries are fine to eat.